 Cut the squash and onion into bite-sized pieces.
-At this time of year, grocery stores often sell cubed butternut squash.
+During the fall months, grocery stores often sell cubed butternut squash.

 Toss squash and onion with olive oil, garlic, salt, and pepper.
-Roast (spread out on a cookie sheet or other baking pan) at 350F until tender (about 20-30 minutes).
+Roast (spread out on a cookie sheet or other baking pan) at 350F until tender (approximately 20-30 minutes).

 Toss the raisins into the warm couscous, and add the roasted squash and onion.
 You can add additional seasoning to taste.